 6. Make sure your security measures are up to date

-If you’re going to use the Tor Browser to access Deep Web sites, you better make sure that you’re as protected as possible.
+If you’re going to use the Tor Browser to access deep web sites, you better make sure that you’re as protected as possible.
 This means always updating your device’s OS, having a working firewall, and a reliable antivirus system.

-How to use the Tor Browser to access the deep web
+How to use the Tor browser to access the deep web?

-A word of advice, though: some of those websites are hard to find because they’re dealing with illegal activities.
+Note: some of those websites are hard to find because they’re dealing with illegal activities.
 Always be on alert.

 Is it illegal to use Tor?

-No, it’s not illegal to use Tor or Tor Browser.
+No, it’s not illegal to use Tor or the Tor Browser.
 However, doing illegal stuff over Tor is still, well, illegal.

 Can you be tracked on Tor?

-Can I use Tor for P2P/Streaming?
+Can I use Tor for P2P/streaming?

 Technically, you can use the Tor browser for P2P or streaming.
 Practically, it’s a terrible idea, and even the Tor Project FAQ says that.
 As we said, the network is slow, and using it for high-intensity activities like P2P downloads and streaming just slows it down even more.